Family Law Attorney California

 /

 Any debts accrued during a marriage similarly belong to both spouses.
 When dividing marital assets, debts can be used to help ensure the total value of divided assets is equal between the spouses.
+We can help with debt division.

 Protect Your Assets in a Divorce The Dadvocates Are Here to Help